jdoleary/Spellmasons/docs/TasksCurrent.md

     - new sfx
     - new animation
 # Tasks
+- bug: inLiquid is lost when load occurs
 - Explain camera movement with persistant popup about recentering so players don't get stuck if they hit WASD on accident
 ---
 - task: Start more zoomed in